-Whether you like sports or not, you should experience the Australian Rules Football match as it allows you to spend time with friends and also experience the local sporting culture of Australia.
+Whether you like sports or not, you should experience the Australian Rules Football match.
+It allows you to spend time with friends and experience Australia's local sporting culture.

 The Australian Football League (AFL), also known as football or footy, is a famous Aussie tradition.
-Thousands of fans gather to watch AFL every year, making it the most loved sport in Australia.
+Thousands of fans gather to watch AFL yearly, making it the most loved sport in Australia.

-AFL has been a male-dominated sport for a long time, but after the inclusion of females in the game, it is becoming more and more popular.
+AFL has been a male-dominated sport for a long time.
+Still, it is becoming increasingly popular after including females in the game.

-If you are new to Australia and you are intrigued by the sport, then keep reading this post to learn more about Australia Rules Football.
+If you are new to Australia and are intrigued by the sport, keep reading this post to learn more about Australia Rules Football.